wall Command in Linux: Broadcast Messages to Logged-In Users

 Broadcasting a Message From a File

-If you are regularly sending the same messages, you can write each one of them to a file, so that you don’t need to re-type the same text. wall reads from the file only when invoked as root.
+If you are regularly sending the same messages, you can write each one of them to a file, so that you do not need to re-type the same text.
+In normal usage, wall can read from a file as a regular user.
+File input is refused only in specific setuid/setgid scenarios when the invoker is not root.

 To broadcast the contents of a file, invoke the wall command followed by the file name: